 Missing Persons

 SJAC’s missing persons team utilizes forensic methods to investigate missing persons and mass graves in Northeast Syria with the goal of identifying those who were disappeared by ISIS and supporting accountability processes.
-While the majority of missing persons in Syria were disappeared by the government, the relative stability of the northeast allows for in-depth investigations that are not currently possible in much of the country.
+While the majority of missing persons in Syria were disappeared by the former government, the relative stability of the northeast allows for in-depth investigations that are not currently possible in much of the country.
 SJAC is hopeful that the lessons learned from this project will someday inform a country-wide missing persons program to determine the fates of and pursue justice for all of Syria’s missing.

 Investigating mass graves